 Around the time of the Nasdaq bubble bursting, they were trading 8,000 stocks.
 However this strategy was only 10% of the business.
 The futures strategy was still the mainstay, which was probably their chartist model.

-Their use of basket options were 1) a tax dodge, but also 2) a way to cap downside, 3) isolate risk, and 4) increase leverage.
+Their use of basket options were 1) a tax optimization, but also 2) a way to cap downside, 3) isolate risk, and 4) increase leverage.